 - Software Developer - Designs, programs, and builds computer software

-- Systems Analyst - Analyzes computer processes and operations in order to increase efficiency
+- Systems Analyst - Analyzes computer processes and operations to increase efficiency

-- UX Designer - Does research and data analysis in order to improve user experience
+- UX Designer - Does research and data analysis to improve user experience

 - Web Developer - Creates websites; making them not only visually appealing and user-friendly but maintaining their performance as well